The Android Police Podcast is live on Twitch

-News is starting to die down for the summer, but there were still a few interesting developments this past week — like Essential teasing a new device and Google trying to avoid the US Huawei ban.
-We're discussing this week's news right now on the Android Police Podcast, so why not have a listen?
+This week was a brief break from the slow summer news cycle, with more updates to the Huawei US ban and news about upcoming Samsung devices.
+We're discussing this week's developments right now on the Android Police Podcast, so why not have a listen?

 This week's topic list: